pgorman/dangerjaunt/dangerjaunt.md

 	- Each level holds one or two magic swords, locked in forgotten vaults or possessed by the local anti-paladin.
 	- Each level holds one or two major magic items of note.
 	- Each level houses one or two exceptionally interesting baddies.
-- List rumors about major magic items and monsters, and slowly feed them to the players.
+- Each session, dole out a rumor about a magic item or monster to the players.
 - Include lost, visiting, or raiding monsters from adjacent levels on each level's wandering monster table.
-- Stock enough treasure on each dungeon level to give a party of that character level at least twice the XP they'd need to advance.
-The party won't find all the treasure, and character fatalities burn some XP.
+- Stock enough treasure on each dungeon level to give a party of that character level at least twice the XP needed to advance.
+The party won't find all the treasure, and fatalities burn some XP.
 - Add several outside entrances to the dungeon going to different levels.
 - Decorate the dungeon with its history: graffiti from previous adventuring parties, relics of long-extinct monsters, or changes to the geography (flooded areas, cave-ins, bricked-up passages, etc.).
 - Weaponize the environment itself with acid baths, low-lying pools of flammable gas, radiation, and rock slides.
-- Make the dungeon dynamic --- repopulate cleared areas with new factions, open freshly constructed passages off already-explored hallways, show monsters forging new alliances, etc.
+- Make the dungeon dynamic --- repopulate cleared areas with new factions, open freshly constructed passages off already-explored hallways, show monsters forging alliances, etc.

 ## House Rules ##